Lenard-Balescu correction to mean-field theory: Truncation of the BBGKY hierarchy on intermediate timescale

 \subsection{Linearized Vlasov operators}

 We start with a spectral description of the linearized Vlasov operator $L_{m+1}$ as defined in Lemma~\ref{lem:eqns}.
 We include an explicit computation of the resolvent, although this is only needed in Section~\ref{sec:eqns-lim}.
 The positivity property for the (approximate) dispersion function $\e_{\beta,m}^\circ$ in~(ii) is related to the stability of the Maxwellian equilibrium (e.g.~\cite[Section~9.2]{Krall-Trivelpiece}) and is further refined in Lemma~\ref{lem:prel-est}.
 Note that a more general situation is discussed in~\cite[Sections~1.1--1.2]{Degond-86}, where linearization is performed around a non-Maxwellian equilibrium.
-We use the short-hand notation~\eqref{eq:not-aver} for averaging with respect to the Maxwellian distribution.

 \begin{lem}[Linearized Vlasov operator] Given $V\in W^{1,\infty}(\T^d)$ with $\widehat V\ge0$, the following hold for all $0\le j\le m\le N$ and $\beta\in(0,\infty)$, \begin{enumerate}[(i)] \item The operator $L_{m+1}^{(j)}$ is a bounded perturbation of a self-adjoint operator, hence it generates a $C_0$-group $\{e^{itL_{m+1}^{(j)}}\}_{t\in\R}$. \item The resolvent of $L_{m+1}^{(j)}$ takes on the following explicit form, for $\omega\in\C\setminus\R$ and $j\ne0$, in Fourier space,